 Historical records suggest that Rovinj has been inhabited since the prehistoric period and continued to grow through the Bronze and Iron Ages.
 This was during the peak of the Histrian tribe, who resided in Istria.

-The whole city holds tight to its past and no part more than the old town, with its narrow streets, squares and stone houses.
-Through the ages Rovinj has been under rule of a number of different countries, from the Austrians in the 19th century, to the Italians in the 20th Century.
+The whole city holds tightly to its past and no part more than the Old Town, with its narrow streets, squares and stone houses.
+Through the ages, Rovinj has been under the rule of a number of different countries, from the Austrians in the 19th century, to the Italian’s in the 20th century.
 This has shaped the development and diversity of the area and influences of these rules can be found throughout its architecture and gastronomy.

 There really is something for everyone in Rovinj.
-For a slower and more tranquil excursion you can explore the old town – a monument of culture in 1963, visit the fishing port or The City Palace.
-But for every site of historical significance there is an outdoor pursuit to enjoy.
-Hire a kayak and explore the famous Croatian coastline, or hike through the nature park.
+For a slower and more tranquil afternoon explore the Old Town where you can immerse yourself in Rovinj’s history.
+Every site of historical significance has an outdoor pursuit to match; hire a kayak and explore the famous Croatian coastline or hike through the nature park.

 Explore the Old Town

-The charming old town of Rovinj is a real highlight of the city.
-Smooth cobblestoned streets weave their way through a tapestry of pastel-coloured old town houses in an area that really pays homage to their neighbour, Italy.
-There are beautiful examples of Venetian architecture throughout this part of the Rovinj, such as Venetians lions and the Renaissance clock tower.
+The charming Old Town is a real highlight.
+Smooth cobblestoned streets weave their way through a tapestry of pastel-coloured Old Town houses in an area that really pays homage to their neighbour, Italy.
+There are beautiful examples of Venetian architecture throughout this part of Rovinj, such as Venetian lions and a Renaissance clock tower.
 This is because the city was part of the Venetian Republic which ran from 1283 to 1797, before the arrival of Napoleon Bonaparte.

 “One of the best things to do in Rovinj is to take a stroll around the Old Town and its waterfront,” says Jan from The Crazy Tourist.
-“While enjoying the amazing sights and colourful houses.
-Be sure to try a Fuzi pasta at one of the local restaurants, a typical taste of the Istria region.”
+“While enjoying the amazing sights and colourful houses make sure to try Fuzi pasta at one of the local restaurants, a typical taste of the Istria region.”

-“The view is equally impressive from the north and south sides of the old town.
+Jeanne adds, “the view is equally impressive from the north and south sides of the Old Town.
 I love climbing the cobblestone streets to the top and gazing out at the offshore islands while cackling seagulls swoop by.”
 Jeanne has written her own guide to Istria and Rovinj which is well worth a read.

-Croatia draws in millions of tourists each year and many are heading to this Mediterranean hotspot for its dramatic coastline.
-Along with its archipelago of 22 islands and islets, the shores and sea here are crisp and clean.
-Surrounded by quality green areas worth exploring, it even boasts lovely beaches like the one in Lone Bay, just a 15 minute walk from the centre.
+Croatia draws in millions of tourists each year - many of which head to the Mediterranean hotspot for its dramatic coastline.
+Along with its archipelago of islands and islets, the shores and sea of Rovinj are crisp and clean.
+Surrounded by quality green areas worth exploring, it even boasts lovely beaches like the one in Lone Bay, just a 15-minute walk from the centre.

-Just a 20 minute walk from the centre of Rovinj is the Golden Cape Forest Park.
+Just a 20-minute walk from the centre of Rovinj is the Golden Cape Forest Park.
 The nature park is ideal for anyone wanting to spend the day hiking, cycling, swimming or even rock climbing.
-There area is yours to be discovered.
+The area is yours to discover.
 Boasting plenty of paths and hidden coves, it rewards those who are willing to venture further and further within, serving up a new beauty spot around every corner which is always quieter than the last.

 Where to eat in Rovinj

 Located at the centre of an area known for its olive oil, wine and truffles, Rovinj is home to chic cafés, luxurious restaurants and food markets, all serving up the finest local cuisine.
 But where should you go for a bite to eat and a refreshing drink?
 Besty from Passing Thru recommends leaving the tourist trail behind, “our best tip for Rovinj is to head away from the touristy waterfront restaurants where the menus all have the same photos.
 Those are fine for happy hour or an after-dinner drink to soak up the sunset and atmosphere.
 But for a great food experience, walk a few hundred feet from the waterfront square to Driovier 3, Da Marcello Pane Vino e non solo.
-There you will be warmly greeted by the owner and treated to the most exquisite combinations we tasted in all of Istria.
-Charming little dining room with personal attention.
+Here you will be warmly greeted by the owner and treated to the most exquisite combinations we tasted in all of Istria.
+Charming little dining rooms with personal attention.
 Let them boss you around, follow their orders and clean your plate.
 You’ll have found a new home in Rovinj.”

 Similarly to Old Town’s architecture, there is an evident Venetian influence with the gastronomy of Rovinj.
-Jeanne explains, “as you know, Rovinj was part of the Venetian empire for centuries which left its mark on the architecture and the culture.
+Jeanne explains, “as you know, Rovinj was part of the Venetian empire for centuries which left its mark on the architecture the culture.
 Italian influence is most evident in the food.
 Dining in Rovinj is outstanding, probably the best in Istria which is really saying something.
-Whether choosing a simple pizza, an expertly grilled fresh fish or an elaborate concoction of local ingredients, it’s impossible to get a bad meal in Rovinj.
-In fact, Croatia's only Michelin-starred restaurant, Monte, is in Rovinj.”
+Whether choosing a simple pizza, an expertly grilled fresh fish or an elaborate concoction of local ingredients, it’s impossible to have a bad meal in Rovinj.”

 Consisting of fresh fish or meat, vegetables, Istrian truffles, prosciutto and olive oil, Istrian cuisine really makes the most of its surroundings.
 You can’t visit the area without tucking into local seafood.
-Indeed, year-round dishes are as fresh as can be given their seasonal influences, as Jennifer and Tim from Luxe Adventure Traveler told us, “Rovinj serves as a great jumping off point for discovering the gastronomic delights and delicacies of Istria.
-It’s here that you find Croatian wine country, truffles, olive oils, excellent fish and seafood and game meats.
+Indeed, year-round dishes are as fresh as can be given their seasonal influences, as Jennifer and Tim from Luxe Adventure Traveler told us, “Rovinj serves as a great jumping-off point for discovering the gastronomic delights and delicacies of Istria.
+It’s here that you find Croatian wine, truffles, olive oils, excellent fish and seafood and game meats.
 No matter what time of the year you visit Rovinj and Istria, you’re sure to find a festival celebrating the food of the season from asparagus to Adriatic squid.
 Restaurants and tavernas will offer special menus celebrating these seasonal foods.”